-Sous Chef assists the Executive Chef in the daily operations of the kitchen, including menu development, inventory and purchasing of supplies, and cost control.
-Oversees the activities of the kitchen staff and monitors food production and presentation in the absence of the Executive Chef.
-Being a Sous Chef requires an understanding of federal, state, and local food sanitation regulations.
-Coordinates and participates in the activities of hiring, training, and managing personnel in the kitchen.
-Additionally, Sous Chef may serve as an expeditor when needed.
-May require a bachelor's degree in area of specialty.
-Typically reports to an Executive Chef.
+Sous Chef assists the Executive Chef in the daily kitchen operations including menu development, purchasing, inventory, cost control, and sanitation.
+Oversees the activities of the kitchen staff and monitors food production and presentation.
+Being a Sous Chef resolves operational issues.
+Performs quality checks on ingredients and prepared dishes.
+Additionally, Sous Chef complies with all safety and food sanitation laws and regulations.
+Supervises, trains, and mentors staff.
+May require an associate degree in culinary arts or equivalent.
+Typically reports to an executive chef.
 The Sous Chef supervises a small group of para-professional staff in an organization characterized by highly transactional or repetitive processes.
 Contributes to the development of processes and procedures.
+To be a Sous Chef typically requires 3 years experience in the related area as an individual contributor.
 Thorough knowledge of functional area under supervision.
-To be a Sous Chef typically requires 3 years experience in the related area as an individual contributor.